-Unit No. - Indicates the unit number for which the device asset information is displayed.

-Power Supply Status - The device has two power supplies.
-Power supply 1 is displayed as PS1 in the interface, while the redundant power supply is displayed as RPS.
-The possible field values are:

-- The power supply is operating normally. - The power supply is not operating normally.

-Not Present - The power supply is currently not present.

-Fan Status - The non-PoE devices have two fans, while the PoE devices have five fans.
+- Unit No. Indicates the unit number for which the device health information is displayed. - Power Supply Status The device has two power supplies.
+The possible field values are: - Checked The power supply is operating normally. - Unchecked The power supply is not operating normally. - Not Present The power supply is currently not present. - Fan Status The non-PoE devices have two fans, while the PoE devices have five fans.
 Each fan is denoted as fan plus the fan number in the interface.
-The possible field values are:

-- The fan is operating normally. - The fan is not operating normally.

-Not Present - A fan is currently not present.

-Temperature - The temperature at which the device is currently running.
+The possible field values are: - ✓ Checked The fan is operating normally. - Unchecked The fan is not operating normally. - Not Present A fan is currently not present. - Temperature The temperature at which the device is currently running.
 The device temperature is displayed in Celsius.
-The device temperature threshold is 0-40 C (32-104F).
+The device temperature threshold is 0-40 C (32-104 F).
 The following table displays the temperature in Fahrenheit in increments of 5.

-Table 6-14.
+Table 6-3.
 Celsius to Fahrenheit Conversion Table